Praat notes

 Maximum is the energy level (you can ignore the units) to treat as the loudest to show (black).
 By default this field is ignored, because autoscaling handles this (...within a zoom level, so scrolling will make it vary - if you want to inspect in detail, you might care to turn off autoscaling).

-Pre-emphasis considers that the loudness of speech's components (vowels mostly) falls approximately -6 dB per octave, so tries to make those overtones more visible, basically by amplifying higher frequencies.
+Pre-emphasis considers that the loudness of speech's components (vowels mostly) falls approximately -6 dB per increasing octave, so we amplify higher frequencies just for the visualisation, so that it shows them roughly equally.
 The default is +6dB per octave.
-Higher puts more focus on higher sounds. (identity-gain point at 1000 Hz?)
+Higher than that puts more focus on higher sounds. (identity-gain point at 1000 Hz?)

 - this has use if there is significant variation in how loud individual responses are.

-- This is a fraction, how much to amplify it towards the level of everything else.
+- The setting is a fraction, how much to amplify any part towards the level of everything else.
 You rarely want to make this higher than 0.5 or so (because that's often around 20dB).

 https://www.fon.hum.uva.nl/praat/manual/Advanced_spectrogram_settings___.html